Posted on

 We chose our cookware picks by testing in-house, reviewing research on materials, and hundreds of testimonials.

-We found: The best pans for electric stoves use durable, conductive materials and/ or designs with strong, flat bases.
+We found that the best pots and pans for electric stoves use durable, conductive materials and designs with solid, stay-flat bases.
 Our top two choices include:

-• Fully clad 18/10 stainless steel cookware with conductive cores (aluminum and/ or copper layering).
-Our top pick: All-Clad D5.
+• Fully clad 18/10 stainless steel cookware with conductive cores made from aluminum and (or) copper.
+Our top pick is All-Clad D5.

 • Hard-anodized cookware with a thick structure and coated with ceramic instead of Teflon.
-Our top pick: Caraway Ceramic.
+Our top pick is Caraway Ceramic.

 So, which will you choose?